awsajp/ec2-spot-workshops/workshops/ec2-spot-retain-ip-ebs/README.md

 In this workshop, you will deploy the following:

     Creare an EFS storage
-      - all spot instances maintain below two states in EFS
+      - all spot instances maintain one state file in EFS to store secondary ip and EBS volume
-      - SPOT_INSTANCE_STATUS_FILE - contains state (running or interruption) of spot instances
+      - SPOT_STATE_FILE - contains state (running or interruption) of spot instances Create Lauch Template with user data
-      - SPOT_IP_STATUS_FILE contauns secondary private ip of the spot instances Create Lauch Template with user data
+    Create a Spot fleet of N (say 2 for testing) instances.
+One of the instance named MASTER and remaining are named as SLAVE_#N
-        - each instance runs a web server
+        - each instance runs a web server.
+Web Server runs from the secondary EBS volume and prints secondary ip and EBS volume id
-        - when instance is launched for the first time, it allocates an secondary private ip
+        - when instance is launched for the first time, it allocates an secondary private ip and EBS volume and store them in EFS and set the state to IN_USE
-        - when instance is interrupted, it saves secondary private ip into EFS
+        - it installs the spot interruption handler.
-        - when instances ls launched again, it checks for available secondary ip in EFS if it finds, it ssiigns the secondary private ip
+        - when sinstance is interrupted, interruption handler detaches EBS volume and changes the state in EFS to AVAILABLE
-        - it installs the spot interruption handler to save private ip into the EFS state
+        - when instances ls launched again, it checks if there is IP/EBS exists with state AVAILABLE if it finds, it ssiigns the secondary private ip and EBS to itself and changes the state

-    Create a Spot fleet of N (say 2 for testing) instances Web server prints primary and secondary private ips Test the spot interruption by reducing the target capacity and increase it again after instance is terminated You can see that secondary private ip is always SAME for the instances across the spot terminations
+    Create a Spot fleet of N (say 2 for testing) instances Test the spot interruption by reducing the target capacity and increase it again after instance is terminated You can see that secondary private ip/EBS is always SAME for the instances across the spot terminations